 Yeti was one of the early adopters of suspension on mountain bikes.
 Manitou forks were a common sight on team bikes, and Giove’s used a Manitou 2 fork with some hybrid Manitou 3 and RockShox Judy internals.
 The left leg has a RockShox Judy spring, and the right has a stack of Manitou 3 elastomers, modified to make the suspension feel more active.

 For the rear suspension, the ARC had a simple low-single-pivot design.
 It’s primitive by today’s standards, but it was state of the art at the time.
-Similar single-pivot designs became common for many early suspension designs because it kept the suspension simple and reliable.
+Similar single-pivot designs became common for many early suspension designs because they kept the suspension simple and reliable.
 Yeti even continued to use a more refined linkage driven single-pivot design on its ASR cross country bike until 2018.

 The suspension drives a custom Risse shock built specifically for the ARC.
 The shock was robust enough that it still held air when the bike was rediscovered by a vintage MTB collector over 20 years later.
-Risse Racing Technology is based out of Oregon and continues to design and manufacture suspension components, and they were able to fully restore and service the shock so the bike is actually still rideable.
+Risse Racing Technology is based out of Oregon and continues to design and manufacture suspension components.
+Its techs were able to fully restore and service the shock, so the bike is actually still rideable.

 The shock was attached to the frame with custom welded plates that had two mounts, allowing the bike’s geometry and travel to be slightly altered depending on if the shock was mounted in the high or low position.
-It’s a design feature that was far ahead of its time and now a large number of trail and enduro bikes use a similar method to deliver adjustable geometry.
+This design feature was far ahead of its time and now a large number of trail and enduro bikes use a similar method to offer adjustable geometry.